ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 However, because this is a highway survey and not a property survey, and because it is clear that the represented property boundaries and structures were not measured for the purposes of this survey, I conclude that all property boundaries on the 1912 survey should be interpreted as approximations, as should the placement of physical structures such as dwellings, and the mill race bridge.

 Obviously, the members of the Mills family would need to cross the mill race bridge, either by foot or wagon, to get to their store and the Congregational Church from their home.
+The original wooden bridge must have amplified the sounds of carriages and wagons passing over it.
 Once these improvements were finished, Emily Mills, Hannah Mills, and Ellen Gould, would have exited the front of their home (labelled H) and essentially would have crossed Creek Road in a straight line from the front door, then turned left at the southwestern edge of the bridge guard rail, then crossed the indicated "cement walk" on the southern side of the road that must have been part of the bridge structure.

 Another question I often wondered was where the Mills kept horses and carriage that they would presumably have owned.
 This 1912 highway map provides the only evidence of which I am aware that depicts a barn, indicated with a "B" on the map, that presumably was the structure that housed these.